‘Hysteria’ over immigration growing in Texas; here’s why

 “It’s a bit surprising that Texans would follow what is basically a national trend — this feeling of being threatened by foreigners,” said Jim Hollifield, a scholar on immigration politics and director of the Tower Center for Political Studies at Southern Methodist University.

-He called this as a “Back to the Future” era in politics, with “an element of hysteria we haven’t seen since the 1920s [when the Ku Klux Klan ran Texas] and maybe the 1850s,” when the Know-Nothing Party supported only native-born American Protestants.
+He called this a “Back to the Future” era in politics, with “an element of hysteria we haven’t seen since the 1920s [when the Ku Klux Klan ran Texas] and maybe the 1850s,” when the Know-Nothing Party supported only native-born American Protestants.

-“To suddenly see Texas turn protectionist and take a natvist turn is puzzling,” he said.
+“To suddenly see Texas turn protectionist and take a nativist turn is puzzling,” he said.

 “Some of it is the political climate.
 If you have political entrepreneurs who are willing to exploit this, sometimes you can whip people into a frenzy.”